tonchis/dotfiles/README.markdown

       . ~/.bashrc
     fi

-Finally, in my PS1 I call the vcprompt script wich is used to display the working git branch on your prompt.
+Finally, in my PS1 I call the vcprompt script wich is used to display the working git branch on your prompt, here's how to it work:

+    git submodule init && git submodule update cd bin/vcprompt
+    sudo python setup.py install

+Enjoy!